Iguazu River: Ecology

 Unlike tropical South American rivers, where the annual variations in temperature are relatively limited, the water in the subtropical Iguazu River varies significantly depending on season.
 At two sites, one located just above and another just below the falls, the water at both varied from about 15.5 to 29 C, and average was just below 22 C. The pH is typically near-neutral, ranging from 5.9 to 8.7.

 About 100 fish species are native to the Iguazu River, and several undescribed species are known.
 Most fish species in the river are catfish, characiforms and cichlids.
 About 70% are endemic, which to a large extent is linked to the falls, serving both as a home for rheophilic species and isolating species above and below.
 This also means that, except for the threatened Steindachneridion melanodermatum in the lower part, large migratory fish known from much of the Paraná River Basin are naturally absent from Iguazu.
-Almost 30 introduced species are found in the river where about one-third originate from other continents (such as carp, largemouth bass, tilapia and African sharptooth catfish) and the remaining from elsewhere in South America (such as dorado, Cichla kelberi, pacu, Brycon hilarii, Prochilodus lineatus and Odontesthes bonariensis).
+Almost 30 introduced species are found in the river where about one-third originate from other continents (such as carp, largemouth bass, tilapia and African sharptooth catfish) and the remaining from elsewhere in South America (such as dorado, Cichla kelberi, Piaractus mesopotamicus, Brycon hilarii, Prochilodus lineatus and Odontesthes bonariensis).

 The unusual Aegla crustacean are locally common in the Iguazu River Basin.